obscurefreeman/of-gamebox-wiki/docs/configuration.md

 # Configuration

+Nikolai_ has made a [mod recommendation](https://www.bilibili.com/video/BV1cQ4y1w7vG/) on Bilibili, which introduces how to configure the gamebox.

 ## Subscribe HTML Loader

 This gamebox uses **HTML Loader** to load local `html`, `CSS`, and `js` files.
 Please go to [Workshop Page](https://steamcommunity.com/workshop/filedetails/?id=2998621113) to subscribe to this addon.
 If you want to know how it works, you can go to its [Github page](https://github.com/Periapsises/gm_html_loader), this addon is open source.